Make the most of Sunday morning and enjoy a slow start to the day

 Weekday mornings can be rushed affairs – especially when you have early starts, a lengthy commute, children to drop off in one or more places, or all of the above.

-In these pandemic days of lockdowns and working from home, the daily rush out the door is now just a memory for a lot of people.
-Who knows if it will ever come back in the same way for many of us?
+In these post-pandemic days of working from home, the daily rush out the door is now just a memory for a lot of people – at least for part of the week.
 But even if you’re no longer speeding out the house during the week and only commuting to your home office, it’s still important to differentiate the weekend mornings and enjoy that slower time.

 Tips to enjoy a perfect Sunday morning

 The worst weekend feeling is the one where you’re cruising into Friday night excited about the weekend stretching out before you, but then you blink and suddenly it’s Sunday evening and you’re moping in the kitchen thinking about packed lunches and wondering what happened to the time.

 Having a relaxing and properly enjoyable Sunday morning can really help with that.
 Starting your Sunday in a slow, mindful way and doing things you really want to can help set the mood for the day and make it a regular high point of the weekend that you can look forward to during the chaos of the working week.

 Here’s my recipe for a perfect Sunday morning.
 Yours might look similar or different.